Tamsin Stuart Art

 Acrylic on canvas panel

-Helping out with a little local community project to spread a bit of Christmas cheer by making snowflake window decorations so thought I'd get in the mood with a cheeky snowflake painting.
+Helped out with a little community project to spread Christmas cheer at a local old folks home by making snowflake window decorations in December 2020.

 £50